arnaud-lb/php-memory-profiler/README.md

 ### Dependencies

 php-memprof depends on libjudy.
-On Debian or Ubuntu, the dependency can be installed with:
+On Linux-based distributions the dependency can be installed with:

-    # install libjudy dependency:
+    # Debian or Ubuntu:
     apt install libjudy-dev
+    # Alpine Linux
+    apk add judy-dev

 On MacOS the dependency can be installed with:

     # install libjudy dependency: